 So, whenever you want Print of Page for Telling the cost price the same steps will be followed only instead of Add option-click Show.
 It will display the column which is hidden and then take Print of Page.
 You can also delete the Custom View by clicking the delete option.

-When you have data with the chart, Images, etc… and you did not want on Print Page to show any objects along with the table.
+When you have data with the chart, Shapes, etc… and you did not want on Print Page to show any objects along with the table.

 - Select Sheet to Eliminate Chart